Greenhead Moss: History

 According to park signs, the landscape formed around 10,000 years ago in the Mesolithic, with known habitation occurring as far back as 2,000 years ago.
 The marshes and peat bogs were used as a source of fuel by the Britons in ancient times.
 The peat in the moss was used for fuel as late as 1993.
 Coal mining became the industry of choice during the Industrial Revolution with OS Maps showing small coal mines and railways on the land.
 These were short lived however.

 After the designation of the Pond as an LNR in 1989, the council acquired the land in 1999 and the community trust for the park was established.
 This new nature reserve lay between the Wishaw neighbourhoods of Greenhead and Cambusnethan and soon was fitted with new pathways, stairs and gates.
 These regeneration efforts mainly took place during the early 2000s.
 They were a large success in making the Moss the nature park it is today.

 Cambusnethan Bog Body

-On 23 March 1932 a local Wishaw worker by the name of Gerald Ronlink was digging peat in the Moss, when he came across the preserved body of a fully clothed man about two feet beneath the bog.
-While his clothes were partially damaged, a unique jacket, cap and leather boots could be made out.
-The body was identified to have been buried in the 1680s, and the man to be a foot soldier of some sort, most likely a Covenanter.
+On 23 March 1932, a local Wishaw worker named Gerald Ronlink was digging peat in the Moss, when he came across a fully-clothed, partly-preserved body buried about two feet down in the bog.
+Although the clothes were partially damaged, a unique jacket, cap, and leather shoes could be made out.
+Initial reports identified the body as belonging to a man who died in the 1680s, possibly a murdered Covenanter or Royalist foot soldier.
+More recent scholarship indicates that the man actually died in the late 18th century, meaning that he could not have been a Covenanter.